jkhid/Jamal-Khidir-codepath-prework/README.md

 ## App Brainstorming (Step 4)
 - 18 Birides
-    - Gives you the ability to preview any golf course you want by taking advantage of some sort of maps API
+    - Gives you the ability to preview any golf course you want by taking advantage of some maps API
-    - Uses gps to show your distance from the golf hole, eliminating the need to buy an expensive golf range finder
+    - Uses GPS to show your distance from the golf hole, eliminating the need to buy an expensive golf range finder
     - Serves as a record for all golf rounds you played, calculating your handicap automatically for you (something you had to do manually).

 - Reddit
     - The way the app displays posts
-    - The ability to see a summed up count of upvotes and downvotes.
-Post votes is usually updated automatically by the second.
+    - The ability to see a summed-up count of upvotes and downvotes.
+Post votes are usually updated automatically by the second.

 - Starbucks
-    - All the drinks on the app are customizable, giving you control on what goes into your drink.
+    - All the drinks on the app are customizable, giving you control over what goes into your drink.
-    - I enjoy the ability to order items on the app and being able to pick it up, skipping the line.
+    - I enjoy the ability to order items on the app and being able to pick them up, skipping the line.
     - The app provides a map that shows the many Starbucks that are located around you.

+Something that I've always to develop is an app that allows people to connect with other people in their area to play certain sports.
+Sometimes when I drive around I see people playing sports, such as basketball, golf, or tennis, by themselves.
+It would be nice to have an app that creates relationships and eliminates the feeling of having no one to play with.
+The main features I've thought about are similar to some social media apps.
+Being able to send friend requests and create posts about wanting to play.
+Another thing that I've thought about is implementing embedded hardware you scan at basketball courts or tennis courts in order to see in real-time how many people are at these courts.

 ## Notes

 The main challenges I had with creating this application was navigating through Xcode and becoming familiar with the UI.
-I have never programmed in Swift before, so I had to do a little bit of research to implement the text color change as well.
+I have never programmed using Swift before, so I had to do a little bit of research to implement the text color change as well.

 ## License